Adoptees & Relational Trauma

 What's "relational trauma"?

-I use the term "relational trauma" to describe adoption or attachment issues, a history of neglect or ongoing abuse by a caregiver, orphanage or foster care experiences, or exposure to domestic violence or divorce.
+I use the term "relational trauma" to describe the impact of multiple placements, neglect or abuse by a caregiver, and institutionalized care (orphanage) experiences.

-Kids with these experiences sometimes make slow or minimal progress in other forms of therapy because most forms of therapy rely on the child's capacity to trust the therapist.
-When a child has a history of profound relational trauma, often they feel they cannot trust anyone- not even their loving parents or a very caring, warm-hearted and competent therapist.
+Kids with these experiences sometimes make slow or minimal progress in therapy, as most forms of therapy rely on the child's capacity to trust the therapist in a deep way.
+When a child has a history of relational trauma, sometimes trusting feels impossible.

 Lack of cause-and-effect reasoning